KevLeng/BizOps-HandsOn/Lab3 - Dynatrace with Excel and Power BI/README.md

 ##### 2. Enter a name for your token and select the appropriate access switches for the token, then click *Generate*.

-In this lab we will only need "Access problem and event feed, metrics and topology"
+In this lab we will only need **Access problem and event feed, metrics and topology**

 	![Add Token Name](/img/gen-my-token.PNG)